luvuong-le/100-days-of-code/log.md

 # Day 82: 30th of June 2020

 Saw a nice image of a phone and battery and wanted to try create one with CSS, pretty rough right now but getting there ✌️

+# Day 83 & 84: 1st & 2nd of July 2020

+Doing regular katas to practice TDD as mentioned by @dmokafa  🙏

+Strictly following the TDD cycle

+❌ Write a failing test
+✔️ Make the test pass
+☑️ Refactor code